moatazsaad/HR_Employee_RAG/README.md

 # HR Employee RAG

-A Retrieval-Augmented Generation (RAG) system for HR employee insights using OpenAI and LangChain.
+A Retrieval-Augmented Generation (RAG) system for HR employee insights using OpenAI, LangChain, and Chroma.

 ## Overview

-This project converts HR employee data from a CSV file into individual Markdown files, creates embeddings with OpenAI, and stores them in a vector database for fast retrieval.
-Users can query the system via a conversational interface (Gradio or FastAPI) to get summaries or insights about employees.
+This project converts HR employee data from a CSV file into individual Markdown files, creates embeddings with OpenAI, and stores them in a Chroma vector database.
+Users can interact with the data via a conversational interface (Gradio) to get summaries or insights about employees.

 ## Features

 - Converts CSV employee data into structured Markdown documents.
-- Splits documents into chunks for better RAG performance.
+- Splits documents into chunks for optimal RAG performance.
-- Generates embeddings using OpenAI and stores them in a Chroma vector store.
+- Generates embeddings with OpenAI and stores them in a Chroma vector store.
-- Supports conversational queries about employees.
+- Provides a conversational interface to query employee data.
-- Optional deployment via Gradio or Vercel for web access.
+- Local Gradio interface with shareable link for easy access.

 ## Installation